co cou va

 about korea

-Calendar & Holidays | Clothes | Education | Flag | Food and Drink | Geography | History
+Calendar & Holidays | Clothes | Education | Flag | Food and Drink | Geography | History Housing | Language | Money & Economy | People | Religion | Weather | ||

-sun clock As in many Asian countries, Korea uses both the solar and lunar calendars, and celebrates holidays based on both.
+Calendar As in many Asian countries, Korea uses both the solar and lunar calendars, and celebrates holidays based on both.
 The country uses one time zone and is 9 hours ahead of GMT, the same as Japan.
 Most Koreans work Monday through Friday and then a half day on Saturday mornings.
 Usual business hours are 9:00-6:00 during the week and 9:00-1:00 on Saturday.
 During national holidays, government offices and most businesses are closed, although many private store keepers and large department stores may remain open.
 The major exceptions occur during the 3-day holidays for the Lunar New Year (Seol-nal) and Harvest Moon Festival (Chuseok) when just about everything shuts down except public transportation.
-(See the Events Calendar section for upcoming holidays and events.)
+(See the Events Calendar section for upcoming holidays and events.) |

-hanbok Although most people prefer Western clothes like suits and jeans, the national costume, hanbok, is worn by many during national holidays.
+Clothes Although most people prefer Western clothes like suits and jeans, the national costume, hanbok, is worn by many during national holidays.
 Traditionally, people wore white clothes, reserving colors for the upper class or during festive occassions.
 Rubber shoes and sandals have been replaced by designer shoes and sneakers; however, even these are removed when entering a house or other area where shoes are not permitted.
-The Cultural Spotlight area has an in-depth section on Traditional Clothing.
+The Cultural Spotlight area has an in-depth section on Traditional Clothing. |

+Education In Korean culture, education is the key to success in life.
+The school one graduates from can determine whether one will be a success or failure.
+To many Korean parents, the education of their children outweighs all other considerations, and they will make tremendous sacrifices to let their children get the best education possible.
 The Korean education system consists of six years of primary school, three years of middle school, then three years of high school.
 Those who pass the national exam go on to 4-year colleges or universities.
 Others go to 2-year junior colleges, while the rest enter the work force.
 Until recently, most middle and high schools were segregated by sex.
-However, because of complaints about differences in education levels between the boys and girls schools and socialization problems later in life, most schools have gone co-ed.
+However, because of complaints about differences in education levels between the boys and girls schools and socialization problems later in life, most schools have gone co-ed. |

 about sabah